15 Best Things to Do in Arches National Park

 Distance: 7.9 miles / 12.7 km

-That being said, there are at least ten different spur trails off the larger Devils Garden Loop, making Devils Garden the best, most diverse, but also challenging trail within the park to see all that there is to see!
+That said, there are at least ten different spur trails off the larger Devils Garden Primitive Loop, making Devils Garden the most diverse, but also one of the most challenging trails in the park considering all there is to see and do!

-Considering this, the full Devils Garden Primitive Loop can be quite the confusing hike, even after reading my separate article linked below, which is why booking a guided tour can be the best and safest option to enjoy one of Arches most beautiful adventures!
+This is all to say, the full Devils Garden Loop Trail can be quite a confusing hike, even after reading my separate article linked below, which is why booking a guided tour can be the best and safest option to enjoy one of Arches’ most beautiful but long and remote adventures!

 Read My Separate Post: Devils Garden Trail